 The bodice was carefully tailored to fit smoothly and closely over the waist, usually ending in a sharp point; this point softened to a rounded curve at the end of the decade (Severa 75).
 Overall, bodices of the 1840s featured a V-shape effect that emphasized the long, small waist and sloped shoulders.
 Boning at the seams supported the tailored shape, further restricting a woman’s movement (Shrimpton 8).
 Throughout the decade, the bodice often featured front fullness over the bosom that was carefully worked into the narrow waist in a variety of ways (Byrde 48).
 A common style was a fan-pleated bodice with soft pleats over the chest carefully drawn into a sharp point, often ending in a shirred panel (Fig. 3) (Fukai 180-181; Tortora 335-336).
 Usually seen on more formal dresses, another style was a puffed section of intricate, deep pleats across the bosom, which gave a “pouter-pigeon” effect to the gown (Fig. 4).
 In the late 1840s, it was more usual to see a plain, finely tailored bodice with long darts (Fig. 5) (Severa 9, 43).

-By far, the dominant sleeve style was a narrow, tightly-fitted one; these sleeves were usually cut on the bias, resulting in a swirling effect if made with a print (Thieme 27).
+In the first years of the 1840s, sleeve and bodice styles of the late 1830s were still seen (Fig. 6) (C.W.
+Cunnington 135-137; Severa 29).
+But by about 1842, the dominant sleeve style, by far, was a narrow, tightly-fitted one; these sleeves were usually cut on the bias, resulting in a swirling effect if made with a print (Thieme 27).
 Sleeves were set in below the shoulder with such a closely-fitted armscye that it was often impossible for a woman to lift her arms above 90 degrees.
-Sleeve caps at the top of the arm, sometimes trimmed with fringe or ribbon (Fig. 6), were common sleeve decorations (Severa 7-9).
-Late in the decade, sleeves began to loosen; sometimes they opened into a narrow bell shape, an early version of the pagoda sleeve that would dominate the 1850s.
+Sleeve caps at the top of the arm, sometimes trimmed with fringe or ribbon, were common sleeve decorations (Fig. 7) (Severa 7-9).
+Late in the decade, sleeves began to loosen; sometimes they opened into a narrow bell shape, an early version of the pagoda sleeve that would dominate the 1850s (Fig. 5).
 Sometimes the lower section was slit to reveal a fine white undersleeve; these slits could be held together with passementerie trims such as braid and cord (Johnston 68; Thieme 35).

 It was considered uncouth and unladylike to be seen in public without some covering over one’s dress during this period.
-Pelerines, usually made to match the dress, were common lightweight outerwear (Fig. 10); these were cape-like coverings that featured long lappet ends in the front (Thieme 31-35; Cumming 153).
+Pelerines, usually made to match the dress, were common lightweight outerwear (Fig. 11); these were cape-like coverings that featured long lappet ends in the front (Thieme 31-35; Cumming 153).
 Various styles of mantles and coats were fashionable; pardessus was a generic term that referred to any number of outerwear styles (Shrimpton 10; Tortora 338).
-Shawls were popular as well, particularly cashmere shawls (Fig. 11), frequently imitations from mills in Europe (Laver 175), as opposed to the extremely expensive imports from India.
+Shawls were popular as well, particularly cashmere shawls (Fig. 12), frequently imitations from mills in Europe, as opposed to the extremely expensive imports from India (Laver 175).
 The grace with which a woman wore her shawl was a practiced art that reflected the wearer’s taste and manners (Severa 14-15).

 “The bonnet supplied more than a material protection; it supplied a moral check…it was not until the close of the decade that the fair wearer could obtain a glimpse of aught but the straight and narrow path ahead.”
 (156)